Egypt's President Visits White House As He Seeks Term-Limit Exception

 When, if ever, is it worth it for the United States to embrace an authoritarian leader?
-We're asking because President Trump is welcoming Egypt's leader, Abdel-Fattah el-Sissi, at the White House today.
-And this comes ahead of a crucial referendum that could change Egypt's constitution and allow Sissi to stay in office until the year 2034.
+We're asking because President Trump is welcoming Egypt's leader, Abdel Fattah el-Sisi, at the White House today.
+And this comes ahead of a crucial referendum that could change Egypt's constitution and allow Sisi to stay in office until the year 2034.
 Michele Dunne is with us.
 She served in the State Department for nearly two decades.
 She now runs the Mideast program at the Carnegie Endowment for International Peace.

 Welcome to the program.